 Additional Midair Jump and Physical Attack ↑ is Yoshi’s go-to setup otherwise.
 Yoshi will be able to use his massive double jump twice, meaning he’ll have a better chance at recovering if he’s hit out of his first double jump.
 Physical Attack ↑ fills in the gap by providing Yoshi with a slight increase in attack power.
 In terms of stats, a balanced spread (2100 / 2100) is your best bet.

 Compared to other fighters, an optimal Yoshi amiibo actually makes use of a lot of its kit!
-At low percentages, you can rack up damage with forward or up tilts.
+At low percentages, rack up damage with repeated forward or up tilts.
 You can then follow up with up air chains to rack up even more damage!
 Neutral air can be used as a safe landing tool, while down air can be used very sparingly to deal a ton of damage to shields.

 When your Figure Player is within kill range – say, past 100% or so – you can start attacking with more kill moves.
 Yoshi’s forward and up smash attacks are excellent finishers with decent speed and range to boot.
 Your other option is up air, which not only KOs but can also be used as a juggling tool at lower percentages.
 Down smash can kill in a pinch, but it only strikes one side at a time and is considerably weaker.
+If you’re launched really high upwards, you can land with Yoshi Bomb.
+Don’t go out of your way to use it, though, as the AI can get a bit spammy.

 There are a few moves you should be sure to avoid during training.
 First up, don’t grab.
 Yoshi’s grab is quite slow, making it punishable if missed; furthermore, the AI tries to follow up with Egg Throw, which misses and leaves the FP even more vulnerable.
 Which brings us to our next point: don’t use Egg Throw.
 The AI can get distracted with its eggs if left unchecked.
 Yoshi has much better options to make use of, so make sure you focus on the moves we discussed earlier.